 The absurd, awkward, and downright fearless comedy holds no punches as it’s free to tackle everything from woke culture to influencers and just about everything else in modern society.

 Perhaps the greatest of all horror TV shows.
 This incredibly stylish project flipped the entire Hannibal the Cannibal story on its head, turning it into a potent blend of food porn, art house direction, and exceptional acting.
+It’s shot in a way that makes each murder feel like seemingly miraculous events.

 Mads Mikkelsen as the murderous villain in question was every bit as seductive and terrifying as Anthony Hopkins in Silence of the Lambs.
 With the TV series now seeing a Netflix release, it’s absolutely one of the greatest choices you could make when looking for something new to binge.